-Fund Deposits must be delivered by an Authorized Participant through the Federal Reserve System (for cash) or through DTC (for corporate securities), through a subcustody agent (for foreign securities) and/or through such other arrangements allowed by the Trust or its agents.
+Fund Deposits must be delivered by an Authorized Participant through the Federal Reserve System (for cash) or through DTC (for corporate securities), through a sub-custody agent (for foreign securities) and/or through such other arrangements allowed by the Trust or its agents.
 With respect to foreign Deposit Securities, the Custodian shall cause the sub-custodian of the Funds to maintain an account into which the Authorized Participant shall deliver, on behalf of itself or the party on whose behalf it is acting, such Deposit Securities (or Deposit Cash for all or a part of such securities, as permitted or required), with any appropriate adjustments as advised by the Trust.
 Foreign Deposit Securities must be delivered to an account maintained at the applicable local sub-custodian.
-The Fund Deposit transfer must be ordered by the Authorized Participant in a timely fashion to ensure the delivery of the requisite number of Deposit Securities or Deposit Cash, as applicable, to the account of the applicable Fund or its agents by 4:00 p.m.
-Eastern Time (or such other time as specified by the Trust) on the Settlement Date.
-If a Fund or its agents do not receive all of the Deposit Securities, or the required Deposit Cash in lieu thereof, by such time, then the order may be deemed rejected and the Authorized Participant shall be liable to the applicable Fund for losses, if any, resulting therefrom.
-The "Settlement Date" for a Fund is generally the second Business Day after the Order Placement Date.
+A Fund Deposit transfer must be ordered by the Authorized Participant in a timely fashion to ensure the delivery of the requisite number of Deposit Securities or Deposit Cash, as applicable, to the account of the applicable Fund or its agents by 2:00 p.m.
+Eastern Time for the Sharia ETF and the Global REIT ETF (or such other time as specified by the Trust) on the Settlement Date.
+If a Fund or its agents do not receive all of the Deposit Securities, or the required Deposit Cash in lieu thereof, by such time, then the order may be deemed rejected and the Authorized Participant shall be liable to the applicable Fund or losses, if any, resulting therefrom.
+The "Settlement Date." for a Fund is generally the second Business Day after the Order Placement Date.
 All questions as to the number of Deposit Securities or Deposit Cash to be delivered, as applicable, and the validity, form and eligibility (including time of receipt) for the deposit of any tendered securities or cash, as applicable, will be determined by the Trust, whose determination shall be final and binding.
-The amount of cash represented by the Cash Component must be transferred directly to the Custodian through the Federal Reserve Bank wire transfer system in a timely manner to be received by the Custodian no later than
+The amount of cash represented by the Cash Component must be transferred directly to the Custodian through the Federal Reserve Bank wire transfer system in a timely transfer A

-The order shall be deemed to be received on the Business Day on which the order is placed provided that the order is placed in proper form prior to the applicable cut-off time and the federal funds in the appropriate amount are deposited by 4:00 p.m.
-Eastern Time for the with the Custodian on the Settlement Date.
-If the order is not placed in proper form as required, or federal funds in the appropriate amount are not received by 4:00 p.m.
-Eastern Time for the Funds on the Settlement Date, then the order may be deemed to be rejected and the Authorized Participant shall be liable to the applicable Fund for losses, if any, resulting therefrom.
+The order shall be deemed to be received on the Business Day on which the order is placed provided that the order is placed in proper form prior to the applicable cut-off time and the federal funds in the appropriate amount are deposited by 2:00 p.m.
+Eastern Time for the Sukuk ETF and 4:00 p.m.
+Eastern Time for the Sharia ETF and the Global REIT ETF with the Custodian on the Settlement Date.
+If the order is not placed in proper form as required, or federal funds in the appropriate amount are not received by 2:00 p.m.
+Eastern Time for the Sukuk ETF and 4:00 p.m.
+Eastern Time for the Sharia ETF and the Global REIT ETF with the Custodian on the Settlement Date.
+If the order is not placed in proper form as required, or federal funds in the appropriate amount are not received by 2:00 p.m.
+Eastern Time for the Sukuk ETF and 4:00 p.m.
+Eastern Time for the Sharia ETF and the Global REIT ETF on the Settlement Date, then the order may be deemed to be rejected and the Authorized Participant shall be liable to the applicable Fund for losses, if any, resulting therefrom.
 A creation request is in "proper form" if all procedures set forth in the Participant Agreement, order form and this SAI are properly followed.